 Remove all charred portions before serving.

 Always use a food thermometer to be sure meats and poultry are cooked to a safe internal temperature and doneness.
-For approximate cooking times for use in meal planning, see the following chart compiled from various resources.
+For approximate cooking times, see the following chart compiled from various resources.
 Times are based on meat at refrigerator temperatures.
 Remember that outdoor grills can vary in heat.
 When using a barbecue sauce, apply during the last 15 to 30 minutes of grilling to prevent excess browning or burning.